d1opensource/fairlight/README.md

 )
 ```

+- This will _always_ make a fetch to the user, no matter what `fetchPolicy` is
+- If `fetchPolicy: 'no-cache'` is passed to `useApiQuery`, the cache will _not_ be updated after the fetch completes.
+If `fetchPolicy` is set to anything else, the cache will be updated after the request completes.
 - If `deduplicate` is `true` for the query and there is currently a request in flight, it will not make an additional request.
 You can force a new fetch by passing a `deduplicate` option: `refresh({ deduplicate: false })`.
 - If you want to reinitialize `data` to `null` when you call `refresh`, you can do so by passing a `reinitialize` option: `refresh({ reinitialize: true })`